Mike Gillislee's opportunity puts him in position for potential big impact

-On July 4, a projection on which New England Patriots free-agent signee might produce the most fireworks in 2017.
+For July 4, here's a projection of which New England Patriots free-agent signee might produce the most fireworks in 2017.

 Which FA do you think will have the biggest impact?
 (Ok- aside from Gilmore :) )